-- 91 As explained previously, EFRAG welcomes the development of a unified and rigorous methodology to draft disclosure requirements (as explained in BC28 to BC47) with the same level of depth and scrutiny as requirements for presentation, recognition and measurement. - 92 EFRAG notes that the proposed methodology to develop disclosure requirements (which starts with an understanding of the issues at stake, understanding users' needs, performing a cost-benefit analysis and documenting the effects of the proposals) is similar to the way the IASB generally develops measurement and recognition requirements under its existing due process.
-EFRAG supports the fact that the proposed approach will be both flexible (each step needs not be done in sequence) and iterative so as to adapt to different circumstances. - 93 EFRAG observes that, in the Basis for Conclusions, the IASB explains that it expects that the 'disclosure requirements developed, using the proposed Guidance, would significantly affect the behaviour of preparers of financial statements, auditors and regulators.
-Specifically, the IASB expects that the ED will promote the application of judgement in deciding what information to disclose, and how to effectively communicate that information; and be difficult to apply like a checklist, because entities would be required to comply with a disclosure objective rather than to disclose particular items of information'. - 94 Not all factors identified as contributing to the disclosure problem can be addressed by the IASB or the IASB alone as other stakeholders, such as preparers, auditors and regulators, also have a shared interest in fostering the improvement of disclosures.
-As explained in our response to Question 3, the 'disclosure problem' is multifaceted and includes behavioural aspects; and that the requirements in IFRS
+- As explained previously, EFRAG welcomes the development of a unified and rigorous methodology to draft disclosure requirements (as explained in BC28 to BC47) with the same level of rigour and scrutiny as requirements for presentation, recognition and measurement. - 95 EFRAG notes that the proposed methodology to develop disclosure requirements (which starts with an understanding of the issues at stake, understanding users' needs, performing a cost-benefit analysis and documenting the effects of the proposals) is similar to the way the IASB generally develops measurement and recognition requirements under its existing due process.
+EFRAG supports the fact that the proposed approach will be both flexible (each step needs not be done in sequence) and iterative so as to adapt to different circumstances. - 96 EFRAG observes that, in the Basis for Conclusions, the IASB explains that it expects that the 'disclosure requirements developed, using the proposed Guidance, would significantly affect the behaviour of preparers of financial statements, auditors and regulators.
+Specifically, the IASB expects that the ED will promote the application of judgement in deciding what information to disclose, and how to effectively communicate that information; and be difficult to apply like a checklist, because entities would be required to comply with a disclosure objective rather than to disclose particular items of information'. - 97 Not all factors identified as contributing to the disclosure problem can be addressed by the IASB or the IASB alone as other stakeholders, such as preparers, auditors and regulators, also have a shared interest in fostering the improvement of disclosures.
+As explained in our response to Question 3, the 'disclosure problem' is multifaceted and includes behavioural aspects; and that the requirements in IFRS Standards are not the only root cause.
+Encouraging behavioural changes is needed to improve communication effectiveness but it requires the involvement of other stakeholders to be effective.